pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

 plot_fits(idata_no_trend, preds_no_trend)
 ```

-Forecasting with this model is somewhat hopeless because while the model fit adjusts the variance of the process to include the observed data, it completely fails to capture the structural trend in the data.
+Forecasting with this model is somewhat hopeless because, while the model fit adjusts the variance of the process to include the observed data, it completely fails to capture the structural trend in the data.

 +++